Psocodea

 Psocodea is a taxonomic group of insects comprising the bark lice, book lice and parasitic lice.
 It was formerly considered a superorder, but is now generally considered by entomologists as an order.
 Despite the greatly differing appearance of parasitic lice (Phthiraptera), they are believed to have evolved from within the former order Psocoptera, which contained the bark lice and book lice, now found to be paraphyletic.

-They are often regarded as the most primitive of the hemipteroids.
-Psocodea contains around 11,000 species, divided among four suborders and more than 70 families.
+Psocodea contains around 11,000 species, divided among three suborders and more than 70 families.
 They range in size from 1–10 millimetres (0.04–0.4 in) in length.

 The species known as booklice received their common name because they are commonly found amongst old books—they feed upon the paste used in binding.
 The barklice are found on trees, feeding on algae and lichen.

-Anatomy and biology

-Psocids are small, scavenging insects with a relatively generalized body plan.
-They feed primarily on fungi, algae, lichen, and organic detritus in nature but are also known to feed on starch-based household items like grains, wallpaper glue and book bindings.
-They have chewing mandibles, and the central lobe of the maxilla is modified into a slender rod.
-This rod is used to brace the insect while it scrapes up detritus with its mandibles.
-They also have a swollen forehead, large compound eyes, and three ocelli.
-Their bodies are soft with a segmented abdomen.
-Some species can spin silk from glands in their mouth.
-They may festoon large sections of trunk and branches in dense swathes of silk.

-Some psocids have small ovipositors that are up to 1.5 times as long as the hindwings, and all four wings have a relatively simple venation pattern, with few cross-veins.
-The wings, if present, are held tent-like over the body.
-The legs are slender and adapted for jumping, rather than gripping, as in the true lice.
-The abdomen has nine segments, and no cerci.

-There is often considerable variation in the appearance of individuals within the same species.
-Many have no wings or ovipositors, and may have a different shape to the thorax.
-Other, more subtle, variations are also known, such as changes to the development of the setae.
-The significance of such changes is uncertain, but their function appears to be different from similar variations in, for example, aphids.
-Like aphids, however, many psocids are parthenogenic, and the presence of males may even vary between different races of the same species.